 - What accounts of diversity appear in the required Michigan undergraduate application essay on diversity.

-Professor Kirkland is currently working on a new book on the federal vaccine injury compensation court and its recent rulings that childhood vaccinations did not cause autism.
-Two new articles are forthcoming that analyze the place of vaccine critics in policy making and the credibility struggles in the Omnibus Autism Proceedings.
+Professor Kirkland is currently working on a new book on the politics of health and knowledge as seen through the federal vaccine safety and injury compensation system in the contemporary U.S. Two new articles analyze the place of vaccine critics in policy making and the credibility struggles in the Omnibus Autism Proceedings.
 She teaches courses on gender, sexuality, politics and law in Women's Studies and Political Science.

 "The Legitimacy of Vaccine Critics: What’s Left after Autism?,” Journal of Health Policy, Politics and Law, Vol. 37, No. 1 (February, 2012).